pharez-dev/expense-tracker/README.md

 ## Overview

 The backend component of the Expense Tracker is developed using the FoalTS framework.
-This backend powers the APP for automatically tracking MPESA usage.
+This backend powers the APP for automatically tracking personal expenses.

 ![SonarQube Snapshot](images/sonarqube-snapshot.png)